 Example 3: White creates a position that threatens to close on a black ship.
 Black responds by moving the threatened ship to escape.
-On the following turn, White restores the threat by repositioning.
+On the

 Black escapes again.
 Then, on the fifth turn, White recreates the exact same board position that started the cycle.
 Since this identical board position has reappeared, this move is illegal and must be taken back.